zmf6921/incompletesp/README.md

 where `profile.toc` is a preference profile in the tied-order complete format used by the PrefLib repository (www.preflib.org) and N is one of the following values.

-0. To check if `profile.toc` describes a possibly single-peaked profile.
+* 0 to check if `profile.toc` describes a possibly single-peaked profile.
-1. To check if `profile.toc` describes a single-plateaued profile.
+* 1 to check if `profile.toc` describes a single-plateaued profile.
-2. To check if `profile.toc` describes a Black single-peaked profile.
+* 2 to check if `profile.toc` describes a Black single-peaked profile.

 ### Example Instances
 Four example preference profiles in the tied-order complete format used by PrefLib are included in the "examples" directory.
-- `possibly-sp.toc` is possibly single-peaked
+- `possibly-sp.toc` is possibly single-peaked but not single-plateaued or Black single-peaked
 - `single-plateaued.toc` is single-plateaued and so also possibly single-peaked.
 - `Black-sp.toc` is Black single-peaked and so also single-plateaued and possibly single-peaked.
 - `none.toc` is not possibly single-peaked, single-plateaued, or Black single-peaked.